 Address: Trg Mejdan 10, 21231, Klis, Croatia

 Klis Fortress is another must-see monument from history worth exploring when visiting Split.
 Located on a hill overlooking Split and its surrounding area, this impressive fortress is believed to have been built in medieval times by Croatian kings.
-Climb up the steps and explore its fascinating ruins and learn about its rich past.
+Climb the steps, explore its fascinating ruins, and learn about its rich past.

 Klis Fortress is also known for being the filming location of many blockbuster shows, such as Game of Thrones.
-So if you’re a fan of the show, make sure to keep an eye out for some familiar scenes while exploring this impressive historical monument.
+So, if you’re a show fan, watch for some familiar scenes while exploring this impressive historical monument.

 See Related: Real, Magical Castles in Fairytales to Visit

 Address: Papalićeva ul.
 1, 21000, Split, Croatia